genfire-em/genfire-em.github.io/installation.md

 ## Installation Troubleshooting

 If you have trouble installing `PyQt5` or `sip`, consult their [documentation](http://pyqt.sourceforge.net/Docs/PyQt4/installation.html)
-If you have some problem with the "pip install -r requirements.txt" step, you can view the requirements.txt file to see the packages that are necessary, and try to 		install them one-by-one.
+If you have some problem with the "pip3 install -r requirements.txt" step, you can view the requirements.txt file to see the packages that are necessary, and try to 		install them one-by-one.